Star 历史趋势

 RoutingRoute count summary by protocol with doughnut chart (total displayed in chart centre); static and dynamic route table (event-driven via /ip/route/listen); BGP peer table with state badges, prefix trend sparklines, and session flap detection (event-driven via /routing/bgp/session/listen)

-LogsLive router log stream with severity filter and text search
+LogsLive router log stream with historical log import on connect, severity filter and text search

 SettingsPersistent UI configuration — see below